 Information relevant to the (1) target animal safety component of the application is described further in section IV.C.1.d.
 Phenotypic Characterization; (2) food safety component of the application is addressed further in section IV.C.3.a.
 Food Safety; and (3) establishing effectiveness is described further in section IV.C.4.
-Effectiveness of this guidance document.
+Effectiveness.